arez/arez/README.md

 immediately on change. `ComputedValue` values are notified immediately but will not recalculate unless accessed again or if the top-level transaction completes and they are not passivated.

-There are a few separate types of observables in the system.

-* `Observerable` - abstract class from which all observables descend.
-* `AtomicObservable` - represents an "atomic" value where all changes involve replacing the value.
-* `SetObservable` - represents an unordered set of "atomic" values.
-* `ListObservable` - represents an ordered set of "atomic" values.
-* `MapObservable` - a key-value collection where the key is a string and the value is an "atomic" value.

-"Atomic" values include the normal data types like boolean, integer, float but also include "references".

 Most of the `Observers` in the Arez system are active and will be scheduled to receive notifications when the top level transaction is completed.

-## System

-The primitives described above can be used to build up more complex reactive systems.
-The final system we will be building is based loosely on the concepts of [Mobx](https://mobx.js.org/).
-Within the system there will be;

 * _actions_: the methods responsible for changing the observable state.
 * _reactions_: the methods executed if any observable state accessed within the method changes.